xy440/elematic-addons-for-elementor/readme.txt

 - Minimal script loading — only loads assets for active widgets
 - Fully translation ready
 - Compatible with caching and optimization plugins
+- Google Pagespeed Lighthouse 100% for optimization, accessibility, performance, and SEO.

 == Translation ==